 10 Common Mistakes in Digital Scrapbooking

-Whatever program is used for digital scrapbooking, the scrapper is responsible to do everything, from sizing to shadowing to writing to texturing, while paper scrappers do not usually have to worry about it.
+Whatever program is used for digital scrapbooking, the scrapper is responsible for doing everything.
+That means sizing, shadowing to writing to texturing, while paper scrappers do not usually have to worry about it.
 Unfortunately, a lot of details escape the mind of the user and the resulting layout will make one raise eyebrows.
-Sometimes, we will look at a layout and immediately spot the error, but sometimes, it is more subtle and although we might not pinpoint the problem, we have the feeling that there is something wrong.
-Let’s have a look at some common mistakes we can see in digital scrapbooking.
+Sometimes, we will look at a layout and immediately spot the error.
+Other times, it is more subtle and although we might not pinpoint the problem, we have the feeling that there is something wrong.
+Let’s look at some common mistakes we can see in digital scrapbooking.

 1- Shadows in different directions

-Although in real life, you can have multiple light sources, they always shed the same light on all the elements of a page, whether it is the thin ribbon, the thick button or the flower.
-Consistency is a key factor as shadows are part of what our brain needs to interpret the information it gathers: is this element thick or thin?
+Although in real life, you can have multiple light sources, they always shed the same light on all the elements of a page.
+It is the same, whether it is the thin ribbon, the thick button or the flower.
+Consistency is a key factor as shadows are what our brain needs to interpret the information it gathers: is this element thick or thin?
 Is this element stuck on the page or lifted?

 shadows-diff-directions1 shadows-diff-directions2